List of Ultraman Orb characters: Jugglus Juggler

 Jugglus Juggler wielding the Dark Ring in his Demon Form.

 Phantom Demon Jugglus Juggler (無幻魔人 ジャグラスジャグラー, Mugen Majin Jagurasu Jagurā) (Note: His full name is written as "Juggrus-Juggler" in the opening sequence of The Origin Saga.) is the main antagonist of the series and Gai Kurenai/Ultraman Orb's archenemy.
 Usually appears as a well-dressed young human male, he is capable of transforming into an armored form called Demon Form (魔人態, Majin-tai).
 (Note: Prior to the development of his crescent scar, his original Demon Form is called Early Style (アーリースタイル, Ārī Sutairu).)
 He is a very emphatic and short-tempered creature who is known to be easily irritated to the point of violently tantrums.
 In the series, Juggler's entire act of atrocities stems from his jealousy over Gai for not being chosen as the warrior of light and his entire motivation is to surpass Ultraman Orb himself.

 Long ago, Jugglus and Gai once fought as comrades and constantly competed with each other.
 But after Gai acquired the light of Orb, their relationship began to strain as Jugglus' jealousy slowly grew.
-Juggler accompanied Gai on his mission to stop Psychi and his Bezelves but denounced his support after damaging the Tree of Life, preferring to participate on his own proxy.
+Juggler accompanied Gai on his mission to stop Psychi and his Bezelbs but denounced his support after damaging the Tree of Life, preferring to participate on his own proxy.
 After the battle, the two went on separate ways as Juggler becomes a mercenary who participated in various wars from outer space until he landed on a job as the Alien Zartana' bodyguard and fight against Gai.
 He was soon imprisoned in Planet 484 where he met Biranki and took her under his wing as they led a prison break before Gai helped the Interstellar Alliance to imprison them.
 With his jealousy for Gai reached climax, Juggler was bestowed the Dark Ring as he completely fell into the darkness and tails Gai to Earth.
 Whereas Gai tries to stop Maga-Orochi from awakening, Juggler freed the Lord Monster and harvested their cards upon destruction by Orb.